gt245x/Build-a-Portfolio/README.md

 ##Installation

+    - cd to the directory
-    - The index.html file can be run on a server using localhost or by opening it in a browser.
+    - The index.html file can be run on a server using localhost or by directly opening it in a browser.

 ## FEATURES